 You will be spoilt for choice when it comes to places to visit.
 From our magnificent Cathedral and Medieval Castle to glorious gardens, National Trust properties and nature reserves.
-Below is just a small selection - our information hut offers much more inspiration.
+Below is just a small selection - our Digital Guidebook and information hut offers much more inspiration.

 One of Europe’s finest Gothic buildings, once the tallest in the world, with stunning views from the roof and tower and intricate design inside.

 Once described by Victorian writer John Ruskin as "out and out the most precious piece of architecture in the British Isles and roughly speaking worth any two other cathedral we have", Lincoln Cathedral is not to be missed.

 Discover a world of rich history at Lincoln Castle, home to one of only four surviving copies of Magna Carta.

 Built by William the Conqueror in 1068 on a site occupied since Roman times, Lincoln Castle has dominated the Lincoln skyline for almost one thousand years.
 Inside the Castle walls is also a Victorian prison giving an insight into crime and punishment in the Lincoln of the past.

 Begun in 1595 by Robert Smythson, one of England’s foremost Elizabethan architects, Doddington Hall was completed in 1600 and has never been sold or cleared out since.
 An example of a fine late Elizabethan Mansion, it is still a lived-in and much loved family home, alive with history and interest.